skiptools/skip-ui/README.md

 }
 ```

 When using collection content or a `ForEach` with collection content, you can enable swipe-to-delete and drag-to-reorder by supplying a binding to the collection and the appropriate set of edit actions.
-This also works with `ForEach` components.

 ```swift
 List($people, id: \.fullName, editActions: .all) { $person in